prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Display
     - Show status indicator in top panel: Never
     - Notifications: Off
+- ClipQR by drien (only enable when needed)
 - Color Picker by grroot (only enable when needed)
 - Compiz alike magic lamp effect by hermes83(only if computer will not lag)
   - Duration (ms): 250